IDMendis/IDMendis/README.md

 🎓 Undergraduate | 💻 Tech Enthusiast

 📚 Education
-Currently pursuing a BSc Hons in IT & Textile and Apparel Engineering at the University of Moratuwa, Sri Lanka’s leading technical university.
+Currently pursuing a BSc Hons in Information Technology at the University of Moratuwa.

 🛠 Skills & Expertise
 - Web Development (MERN Stack)